anmolsherawat/project_s-w/README.md

 ## Contact

-For inquiries, feedback, or partnership opportunities, reach out to us at.
+For inquiries, feedback, or partnership opportunities, reach out to us at[contact@smartspec.com].